engineerlife-coder/ETGUI/README.md

 ## Note this is a currently still very buggy and in its beta stage fill free to debug and tell me the fixes

+## WILL CRASH PLEASE WAIT FOR THE NEXT UPDATE THAT FIXES ALL OF IT

 ## Installation

 ## Ownership